How to create high-end looking DIY silhouette leaf art using spray paint and leaves from your yard for a modern boho style designer knock-off.

 5. If your leaf shapes aren’t defined enough, outline and fill them in with an artist brush dipped in a little paint.

-I’m so surprised they turned out so well!
-And I swear I’ve seen art like this for $300 each, which is totally nuts.
+I’m so surprised this leaf art turned out so well!
+And I swear I’ve seen silhouette art like this for $300 each, which is totally nuts.

 I can’t wait to try this with other leaves eventually like ferns, palm fronds, and magnolia blooms.